Understand the risks and kitesurf safely

 British and Irish waters are incredibly unpredictable and one of the biggest dangers with kitesurfing is kiting alone or in adverse conditions.

 RNLI lifeboat crews launched 99 times to kitesurfers in trouble in 2015.
 Of these call-outs, most were down to kit failure and adverse conditions.
-In addition, RNLI lifeguards went to the rescue in 54 kitesurfing-related incidents.
+In addition, RNLI lifeguards went to the rescue in 54 kitesurfing-related incidents in 2016.